Pardon My Pink Bee Balm

 'Pardon My Pink' has a compact, very well-branched habit, with shorter and more abundant stems filled with deep green leaves.
 No matter how humid or rainy your climate is, this plant will look as good in late August as it did in June!
 The bright flowers complement the foliage marvelously, adding a vibrant new shade to Monarda's color palette.

 Introduced by our friends at Walters Gardens, 'Pardon My Pink' is a must-have for the shady to partly shady perennial border, cottage garden, or meadow.
-Fragrant and very easy to grow, it is a delightful presence in any moist, well-drained soil.
+This Proven Winner® is fragrant and very easy to grow, making it a delightful presence in any moist, well-drained soil.
 Do not let it dry out, and it will repay you with years of beauty!
 Zones 4-9.

 |Variety||'Pardon My Pink'|